Cap Cleaning:Expectations vs. Reality

 5. How long the stain has been on your cap.

 Fresher stains are easier to remove as they have not had a chance to fully penetrate and bond to the fabric.
+In every case, your best chances of getting rid of the stain on your cap is to act fast.
+Fresh stains are much easier to remove than old ones.

-6. Previous cleaning attempts
+6. Previous cleaning attempts.

 This is particularly true when trying to clean stains from second hand caps.
 Unless the cap came with a service history manual, it’s unlikely you will know how the cap has been previously cleaned.